"I'm sorry, Dave. I'm afraid I can't let you do that."

 It didn't work.
 Several models (rebuilt or maybe the same film clip) have been used.
 Space: 1999 used the same rocket landing site on the Moon.

 Shrug of God: Certain ambiguous or unrealistic elements have been shrugged off by Kubrick and Clarke, such as the true meaning of the Monolith or how HAL was able to read lips from the side.
+The latter has since been vindicated in recent years.
+Computer techniques have been capable of figuring out words from using a side camera view for quite some time now.

 What Could Have Been: Kubrick had allegedly asked Osamu Tezuka to work as a production designer for the film, but sadly, The God of Manga was far too busy with his own projects to oblige.